Vance Gibson

-Vance Gibson (born July 19, 1953) is an American football coach.
-He is the offensive line coach at East Texas Baptist University in Marshall, Texas, a position he has held since 2019.
+Vance Gibson (born July 20, 1953) is an American football coach.
 Gibson was the 18th head football coach at Howard Payne University in Brownwood, Texas, serving for 13 seasons, from 1992 to 2004, and compiling a record of Gibson 89–42.
 From 2005 to 2018, he was the head football coach at Frisco High School in Frisco, Texas.
+From 2019 to 2021, He was the offensive line coach at East Texas Baptist University in Marshall, Texas.

 Gibson graduated from Sherman High School in Sherman, Texas in 1971.
 He earned a Bachelor of Arts degree from Austin College in Sherman in 1975 and a Master of Arts from the school the following year.